abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 $VTR_ROOT/vpr/vpr $VTR_ROOT/vtr_flow/arch/timing/EArch.xml                   //Run VPR with the Architecture file (.xml file) /home/is22mtech14002/vtr_work/quickstart/vpr_tseng/counter.pre-vpr.blif      //Run the .blif file that has been created from the VPR
 --route_chan_width 100
---gen_post_synthesis_netlist on                                              //to genrete post synthesis netlist
+--gen_post_synthesis_netlist on                                              //to generate post-synthesis netlist
 ```
 - So now VPR will generate the  Post-Implementation Netlist (`up_counter_post_synthesis.v` file) and also the delay file (`up_counter_post_synthesis.sdf`) file